 Eca Brady is a fully licensed physician of Traditional Chinese Medicine BSc(Ac) MBAcC, focusing on Female Infertility with Acupuncture and Chinese Herbs from Harley Street, London.

-Make an appointment for an acupuncture or Herbs treatment and we can discuss how we can help you if you suffer from Infertility click here or to read more blog's about TCM and increasing your chances fertility click here.
+Make an appointment for an acupuncture or Herbs treatment, and we can discuss how we can help you if you suffer from Infertility click here or to read more blogs about TCM and increasing your chances of fertility click here.